Herb

 Plant in a container or buried bottomless bucket — ground planting leads to invasion.
 Water regularly.
 Cut back hard mid-summer to force fresh growth.
 Divide every year to keep clumps vigorous.
 Flavor is best before flowering.

-See mint in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring mint alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring mint alongside companion plants.

 Frequently Asked Questions